 City Hall Square

-Overlooking nearby Tivoli you will find Copenhagen’s impress city hall.
+Overlooking nearby Tivoli you will find Copenhagen’s impressive city hall.
 Visitors can climb the clock tower or take in special events held in its massive square.
 Be sure to visit the iconic statue of Hans Christian Andersen looking at Tivoli before hopping on the famous Strøget shopping street.

 Strøget shopping street